Sea-Grapes/svdown/experiments/docs/ideas.md

   - could also use a micromark extension for this instead (todo evaluate utility of this) but it's a bit more lockin (can't be reused elsewhere), a bit harder to understand.
 Does have benefit of not needing placeholders.
 Also I think micromark has issues with inline and stuff not becoming parent ast nodes and then it turns into ast splitting and it is basically impossible.

 # Progress check
 - current idea in progress.
 Implemented logic blocks correctly, likely working (possible logic errors in bracket matcher though).
 Next need to:
 - figure out what happens when svelteified html is parsed.
 Does it become text?

+Possible ways to fix html:
+- find <html> things with brackets in between.
+Then bracket match?
+- if we don't care about newlines in js - could just look at text nodes in hast

+- could entirely remove any html with svelte attrs (just make it raw text)